abhishekguleri/BITWISE_VALUE/README.md

 # BITWISE_VALUE
-program to find the value of the bitwise and  shift operators using user inputted number
+program to find the value of the bitwise and  shift operators using user input number
 bitwise: 1. complement
          2. and
          3. or